Healthdirect Free Australian health advice you can count on.

 • speech and language assessment

-• CT and/or MRI scans to check whether your ear is suitable for a cochlear implant
+• CT or MRI scans to check whether your ear is suitable for a cochlear implant

 The team might recommend a cochlear implant in one or both ears.

-You might want to talk to people who already have a cochlear implant, so ask your team to suggest a support group in your local area.
+You might want to talk to people who already have a cochlear implant.
+Ask your team to suggest a local support group.

 Learn more about how to prepare for surgery here.